Environment Setup - NUnit Tutorial

 For setup TestRunners, we need to add Nunit Test Adapter from NuGet packages.
 Follow the below steps:

-- Right click on CustomerOrderService.Tests and choose 'Manage NuGet Packages'
+- Right-click on CustomerOrderService.Tests and choose ‘Manage NuGet Packages’

 Choose visual studio Test Menu -> Windows -> Test Explorer.

 In below of Test Explorer, it will show the result of Test1 test result.
-In the below screenshot, it is showing the result 'Test Passed - Test1'.
+In the below screenshot, it is showing the result ‘Test Passed—Test1’.

-Now our Test project and TestRunner is configured properly.
-In next posts, we'll learn more about Nunit attributes and classes.
+Now our test project and TestRunner are configured properly.
+In the next few posts, we’ll learn more about Nunit attributes and classes.Â